ISISNeutronMuon/MDMC/doc/how-to/use-MDMC/reusing-refinement.rst

                     h5md_timestamp=False)

 This code snippet shows an example of the parameters that may be used to get a file containing the best H5MD trajectory.
-As can be seen in the example code a :class:`~MDMC.MD.simulation.Simulation` needs to be created as explained :ref:`simulation-label`.
+As can be seen in the example code, a :class:`~MDMC.MD.simulation.Simulation` needs to be created as explained in :ref:`simulation-label`.

 .. warning::